 Licensed dining rooms: Alcohol with take-out and delivery

 New Brunswick has agreed to allow licensees to sell alcohol from licensed dining rooms with take-out and delivery meals.
 Licensees must ensure they take all reasonable steps to ensure no delivery to minors or to intoxicated persons.

 Since permission to sell alcohol with take-out and delivery is within the Emergency Order it is temporary in nature.
 Government has indicated it is their intention to make these provisions permanent once the Legislature is in session.
-While there are few limitations with the current measures, Restaurants Canada urges prudence and encourages restaurateurs to use strict responsible service practices for the sale of alcohol.
+While there are few limitations with the current measures.
 This will ensure a smooth transition to making these measures permanent.

 Supports for Aboriginal Businesses

 The Ulnooweg Development Group has been providing loans and business support to Aboriginal businesses in Atlantic Canada since 1986.
 The group has announced two measures to help support Aboriginal businesses affected by the COVID-19 pandemic:

 - payment deferrals and interest relief on loans between April 1 and June 30, 2020, and

 - Emergency Loan Program - up to $40,000 to help with immediate operating cash flow needs.